UWB-ACM/Hackathon-Docs-2020/_docs/feelgood.md

 #### Configure CloudWatch Trigger Invocation
 - In order for FeelGood messages to be sent out at a specific time, we use AWS CloudWatch Events/EventBridge as a trigger to run the Lambda publish function at a specific time.

-- First, select an alias for in the menu for the Lambda function that you wish to trigger.
+- First, select an alias in the menu for the Lambda function that you wish to trigger.
 In the **Designer** pane, there is a button called **Add trigger**.
-Clicking on that will bring up a drop down with a number of potential triggering services.
+Clicking on that will bring up a drop-down with a number of potential triggering services.

 - After clicking Add trigger, AWS will present a menu to configure a rule.
 This rule will trigger the Lambda function.
 Proceed to name the trigger.